sd950216/sd950216/README.md

-# Hi there, I'm Mohammed Ali! 👋
+# Hi there, it's Mohammed Ali! 👋

 I'm a passionate coder and design enthusiast currently delving into the realms of web development and mastering Python. 🚀